Abanda, Alabama

 Abanda is a census-designated place and unincorporated community in Chambers County, Alabama, United States.
 Its population was 133 as of the 2020 census.

 History

 Abanda was founded when the Atlanta, Birmingham and Atlantic Railroad (ABandA) was extended to that point.
-A post office was established at Abanda in 1908, and remained in operation until it was discontinued in 1956.
+A post office was established at Abanda in 1908 and operated until its discontinuation in 1956.

 Demographics

-Abanda first appeared on the 2010 U.S. Census as a census-designated place (CDP).
+Abanda first appeared as a census-designated place (CDP) in the 2010 U.S. census.

+2020 census

 Economy

 The median household income in Abanda is $13,864 which is considerably smaller than the United States average median income of $53,046.
 Also, versus the state of Alabama, average median income of $43,160, Abanda is approximately a third that size.